Matcham89/chrismatcham-dev/_posts/2025-06-01-Simple-Portable-Kubernetes-Lab.md

 I decided to build a new local Kubernetes lab.
 In the past, I’ve experimented with different providers—Minikube, KIND, and K3s—running both locally and on Raspberry Pi devices.
 I like trying new tools and tech, so I was on the lookout for a clean and simple way to get a lab up and running.
 I had a few core requirements:

-* Portable: I wanted the cluster to work anywhere, with or without the internet.
+* Portable: I wanted the cluster to work anywhere.

 * Simple: I’ve built "Kubernetes the Hard Way" before—this time I wanted something easier.